 Dr. Edward J. Furton, a leading Catholic bioethicist, writes:

-Dr. Furton said that Catholics, by using these vaccines, are not approving of the original abortions in any way.
-He wrote that it would be a “high standard indeed if we were to require all benefits that we receive in the present to be completely free of every immorality of the past.”
-He also pointed out that these vaccines certainly will not encourage any more abortions since the cell lines from the original abortions are continuing to grow and duplicate and that therefore “there is little incentive to begin new human cell lines.”
-He also wrote that we may refuse these vaccinations ourselves, but we have a duty to protect the lives and health of our children and must get them vaccinated if no other alternative is available.
+Dr. Furton says that Catholics, by using these vaccines, are not approving of the original abortions in any way.
+He writes that it would be a “high standard indeed if we were to require all benefits that we receive in the present to be completely free of every immorality of the past.”
+He also points out that these vaccines certainly will not encourage any more abortions since the cell lines from the original abortions are continuing to grow and duplicate and that therefore “there is little incentive to begin new human cell lines.”
+In addition, he writes that we may refuse these vaccinations ourselves, but we have a duty to protect the lives and health of our children and must get them vaccinated if no other alternative is available.